telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 * `MatchAllTerms`: Items match the search operation only when they fulfill all of the search terms.
 Continuing with the previous example, if `John Terry` is entered as the search text, only items which contain __both__ terms ("John" and "Terry") in any of their properties will be matched.

 * `MatchExact`: Items match the search operation only when they exactly match the search text.
-This option is available with the __2023 R2__ release of Telerik UI for WPF and versions above it.

 ## Change the Label Text of the Search Panel